What the experts say

 For those of you seeking the maximal proportion type 2b muscle fibres for your speed and power event, it is worth noting the findings of a study that highlighted the specificity differences between proprioceptive neuromuscular facilitation (PNF) training and isokinetic (ISO) training.
-In the study over 8 weeks based on 24 male university students, a three times per week regime based on PNF or ISO training produced a reduction in percentage area of type 2b fibre and an increase in type 2a with PNF whereas with the ISO the opposite effect was observed with a proportionately greater percentage area of type 2b fibres resulting.
-The conclusion here is that we need to be absolutely clear as to what the expected outcome is for a given block of training when aiming to optimise the balance of muscle fibre type.
+In the study over eight weeks based on 24 male university students, a three times per week regime based on PNF or ISO training produced a reduction in percentage area of type 2b fibre and an increase in type 2a with PNF whereas with the ISO the opposite effect was observed with a proportionately greater percentage area of type 2b fibres resulting.
+The conclusion here is that we need to be clear as to what the expected outcome is for a given block of training when aiming to optimise the balance of muscle fibre type.
 Humans can survive endurance!
-One of the concerns coaches and athletes can have with respect to prolonged activity is the potential effect on the immune system.
-A recent paper that looked at a 4-hour cycling bout concluded that such an activity at moderate intensity does not seriously alter the function of cells as the first line of defence.
+One of the concerns coaches and athletes can have to prolonged activity is the potential effect on the immune system.
+A recent paper that looked at a 4-hour cycling bout concluded that such activity at moderate intensity does not seriously alter the function of cells as the first line of defence.

-This was based on a single exercise bout only and an extension of this concept to an ongoing training program would need to be investigated.
-Staying with prolonged cycling activities a three-year study based on elite cyclists in major tours concluded that humans adopt a pacing strategy designed to optimally distribute energy reserves over the duration of a tour irrespective of the specific demands of the course, high power outputs in sprint situations etc. This was based on a novel calculation that normalized a summation of intensity and duration in each race and yielded a remarkably constant overall figure between events for both the group, as a whole and individual athletes.
+This was based on a single exercise bout only, and an extension of this concept to an ongoing training program would need to be investigated.
+Staying with prolonged cycling activities a three-year study based on elite cyclists in major tours concluded that humans adopt a pacing strategy designed to optimally distribute energy reserves for a tour irrespective of the specific demands of the course, high power outputs in sprint situations etc. This was based on a novel calculation that normalized a summation of intensity and duration in each race and yielded a remarkably constant overall figure between events for both the group, as a whole and individual athletes.